ajoslin103/angular-action-icons/README.md

 			name: 'trash',				// the icon name
 			event: 'item.delete',		// namespace your events
 			title: 'delete this item',	// the hover title
-			family: 'glyhpicon'			// the icon family
+			family: 'glyphicon'			// the icon family
 		}
 	}